lin-xi/wmOffline/README.md

 wm-offline watch
 ```
-//start the offline dev tool and watch the change of the configtion\'s watch folder
+start the offline dev tool and watch the change of the configtion\'s watch folder
 ```

 wm-offline open
 ```
-//open the GUI page
+open the GUI page
 ```

 wm-offline build
 ```
-//build the release package, resovle '<script id="wmapp"></script>' to real path.
+build the release package, resovle '<script id="wmapp"></script>' to real path.
-//put the tag '<script id="wmapp"></script>' in the head front of any other js, to accelerate the NA to ready,
+put the tag '<script id="wmapp"></script>' in the head front of any other js, to accelerate the NA to ready,
-//in fact, the NA is ready anywhere in other js.
+in fact, the NA is ready anywhere in other js.
 ```

 ##receiver